 Proctored exams are at the discretion of the instructor.
 If your class requires proctored testing, your instructor will provide information in the course syllabus.
 There are three types of proctored testing: on-campus testing, off-campus testing at an approved facility, and off-campus testing via online service provider.
 Testing at FSU's main campus Testing Center is free for all FSU students.
 Students residing at a distance will need to use off-campus options.
 These usually involve a fee that is set by the facility providing the service.
-For more information about proctored testing, see the Office of Distance Learning website.
+For more information about proctored testing, see the Proctored Testing page.

 Does my VA educational benefit cover distance learning fees?